bhuvanh66/Bhuvan-Carter-Guha-Sota_DOC/content/CarterVargas/blog4.md

 ## Contributions

 My main contribution for phase 4 was finishing the Economist Persona and adding front end details.
 I worked with Bhuvan to expand the generated Policy Data to have three more features, budget, duration, and population.
 I then helped him implement his cosine similarity model into the persona by improving the existing pages to account for these new changes.
 I also added a politician contact information button to the view favorites page for additional information.
 Furthermore, I worked on the homepage to implement the multiple user functionality.
 Across other pages I worked to improve the visuals through CSS.
+Lastly, I remade the Rest API Matrix.

 ## Final Day In Leuven